djrowe1/codepath_HW/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?
-The MHN-Admin uses a RDBMS database that store data in JSON format.
+The MHN-Admin uses a RDBMS database that stores data in JSON format.
 The exported JSON file name 'session' contains a record of all the samples collected during the honeypot execution.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*
 Upload completed.